-Harrison Ford Breaks His Arm While Doing Carpentry, Peter Cushing Wears Slippers and Smells of Lavender, Carrie Fisher Doesn’t Lose 10 Pounds, and George Lucas Abandons the Film.
-From 1977, it’s Star Wars!!
+Harrison Ford Quits Acting, Peter Cushing Smells of Lavender, & Carrie Fisher Doesn’t Lose 10 Pounds.
+From 1977, it's Star Wars.

-Star Wars (1977), Peter Cushing, and the Vision of George Lucas
+Star Wars (1977), Peter Cushing, & the Vision of George Lucas

-Let’s be honest.
-No matter how I start this post, it’s absolutely impossible for me to find words that appropriately convey just what a gargantuan success Star Wars was at the time of its 1977 release, or what a far-reaching impact the film continues to have today.
-Adjusted for inflation, only Gone with the Wind (1939) beats Star Wars in success at the US box office, and there is arguably no other film series with such a loyal and constantly growing fanbase.
+Adjusted for inflation, only Gone with the Wind (1939) surpasses Star Wars in earnings at the US box office.
+There’s arguably no other film series with such a loyal and constantly growing fanbase.

-It’s beyond inspiring that Star Wars, a whole new world of galaxies, technologies, and peoples, came from the mind of one man, George Lucas.
-The thirty-two year old Lucas not only wrote and directed the film, he also managed to convey his grand vision for Star Wars across countless disciplines and film departments—such as sound and special effects, costumes, scenery, editing, and cinematography—necessary to bring Star Wars to life on screen.
+Star Wars came from the mind of one man, George Lucas.
+With Star Wars, the thirty-two year old Lucas created a whole new world of galaxies, technologies, and peoples.
+Lucas not only wrote and directed the film, he also expertly conveyed his grand vision for Star Wars across countless film departments and disciplines, from sound and special effects, to costumes, scenery, editing, and cinematography.
+The cohesion of all these very different departments was necessary to bring Star Wars to life on screen.

-The film changed the lives of all involved, making Lucas an extremely wealthy man overnight, and a filmmaker to be reckoned with.
-Star Wars made immediate stars and cultural icons out of Mark Hamill, Harrison Ford, and Carrie Fisher.
-For our Star of the Month Peter Cushing, playing the evil Grand Moff Tarkin in Star Wars made Cushing’s noble face familiar with a new generation of fans, piquing interest in his earlier work.
+Star Wars changed the lives of all involved: it made George Lucas an extremely wealthy man overnight, and a filmmaker to be reckoned with; it made immediate stars and cultural icons out of Mark Hamill, Harrison Ford, and Carrie Fisher; and it made the noble face of Peter Cushing, playing the evil Grand Moff Tarkin, familiar to a new generation of fans.

-The filming of Star Wars was an enjoyable experience for Peter, and proved a welcome relief as he grieved the loss of his wife Helen.
-Though Peter continued working for just under a decade after Star Wars, beating prostate cancer and earning a title as an Officer of the Order of the British Empire in the process, Grand Moff Tarkin remains Cushing’s best remembered role from the second half of his career.
+Filming Star Wars was an enjoyable experience for Peter.
+It proved a welcome distraction as he mourned the loss of his beloved wife, Helen.
+Though Peter continued working for just under a decade after Star Wars—beating prostate cancer and earning the title of Officer of the Order of the British Empire along the way—Grand Moff Tarkin remains Cushing’s best remembered role from the second half of his career.

 A long time ago in a galaxy far, far away…

-R2 and C-3PO manage to escape from the Star Destroyer, but the evil Darth Vader (David Prowse/James Earl Jones) and Grand Moff Tarkin (Peter Cushing) suspect what Leia has done, and, knowing of her rebel connections, threaten to blow up Alderaan if Leia doesn’t tell them where the rebel base is located.
-To save her planet, Leia discloses the rebel location to Tarkin, who then proceeds to blow up Alderaan anyway…
+R2 and C-3PO manage to escape from the Star Destroyer, but the evil Darth Vader (David Prowse/James Earl Jones) and Grand Moff Tarkin (Peter Cushing) suspect what Leia has done.
+Knowing of her rebel connections, Vader and Tarkin threaten to blow up Alderaan if Leia doesn’t tell them where the rebel base is located.
+To save her planet, Leia discloses the rebel location to Tarkin.

 Meanwhile, R2-D2 and C-3PO safely make it to the planet Tatooine, where Jawa traders capture and sell them to farmers Luke Skywalker (Mark Hamill) and his Uncle Owen (Phil Brown).